wijnen/python-lua/README.md

 to enforce it.
 If you want to run large amounts of code with `run()`, or a single line computation with `run_file()`, it will work without any problems.

-Both `run` and `run_file` accept a `description` argument, which must be a string.
+The `run` method accept a `description` argument, which must be a string.
 It is used in error messages.
-If not provided, the lua code is used as a description for `run` and the filename is used for `run_file`.
+If not provided, the lua code is used as a description.

 ### Return values
 Both `run()` and `run_file()` can return a value.
 This is the primary method